google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Specification" [HTML401].
 Binary data is base64 encoded [RFC4648] as specified in the individual messages.

-Clients are configured with a log's Base URL (see {{log_parameters}}), and they construct URLs for requests by appending suffixes to this Base URL, as described in the subsections below.
+Clients are configured with the URLs (see {{log_parameters}}) for a log's API endpoints, which are described in the subsections below.

 Note that JSON objects and URL parameters may contain fields not specified here.
 These extra fields SHOULD be ignored.